 Threat addressed Activity Main partner Limited food 2018-2022: Work with the Ministry of Environment (MAE) and other ministries of Ecuador to develop a management strategy to ensure cattle and native species as food resources for condors.
 This activity would consider reintroducing South American camelids (Ilamas, alpacas, and vicuñas) in protected and private lands, while maintaining minimum stocks of cattle in the Network of Protected Areas of Ecuador.
 Ministry of Environment of Ecuador (MAE) and other ministries of Ecuador.
-Limited food 2018-2022: Conduct sterilization and vaccination Universe Tree-roaming and domestic dogs at 10 Francisco de Quito sthe Andean Condor habitat.
-(USFQ) versidad San campaigns elected communities ne Habitat loss 2018-2022: Provide our results to the MAE and decision makers and help implement planning that will reduce the negative effects of human development on condors (e.g., electrification routes, mining sites, urban and rural development).
+Limited food 2018-2022: Conduct sterilization and vaccination campaigns of free-roaming and domestic dogs at 10 selected communities near the Andean Condor habitat.
+Universidad San Francisco de Quito (USFQ) Habitat loss 2018-2022: Provide our results to the MAE and decision makers and help implement planning that will reduce the negative effects of human development on condors (e.g., electrification routes, mining sites, urban and rural development).
 Ministry of Environment of Ecuador (MAE) and other ministries of Ecuador.

-Human 2018-2022: Provide project data and assist to launch a pilot Aves y persecution education campaign targeted to indigenous and mestizo Conservacion communities located at or near vulnerable sites for Andean Condors
+Human persecution 2018-2022: Provide project data and assist to launch a pilot education campaign targeted to indigenous and mestizo communities located at or near vulnerable sites for Andean Condors Aves y Conservacion Poisoning, inbreeding and low genetic diversity 2018-2022: Identify and develop partnerships with national and international universities, laboratories where poisons could be analyzed and genetic/molecular studies conducted.
+Partners to be identified at National and International level.